The Responsibility of Pet Ownership Includes Pet Meds

 3. Plan ahead for these costs BEFORE you buy your large or giant breed puppy.

 Do your due diligence.
-Have an idea of how much your new puppy will cost you in purchase price, food and healthcare for the first two years and start saving.
+Have an idea of how much your new puppy will cost you in the purchase price, food and healthcare for the first two years and start saving.

 I recommend you include a line item in your budget for pet insurance.I’ll let you guess how many times I have cursed myself for not purchasing pet insurance when my boys were puppies.
 I’ve lost count.